The Circumcision Procedure – Pollock Technique™ Now in Calgary

 • It eliminates the need to do it later in life when up to 6% of boys will require a circumcision because of various problems, like phimosis – an overly tight foreskin.

-• When an adult circumcsion is done later in life, it is a more costly, difficult, and riskier procedure that may require a general anesthetic; and it is more painful.
+• When an adult circumcision is done later in life, it is a more costly, difficult, and riskier procedure that may require a general anesthetic; and it is more painful.

 • It reduces the risk of getting some sexually transmitted diseases including Human Papilloma Virus (HPV) and AIDS (HIV).